Skip to content

 • Validate every schema block with Google's Rich Results Test after implementation

-• Compare Search Console's Rich Results report before and after migration
+• Compare Search Console's enhancement and rich result reports before and after migration

 • Monitor for "Unparsable structured data" errors in Search Console post-launch